Yash-Bandal/DeltaX-Bootcamp/SQL/01_database_design_and_normalization/Notes/01_Designing/06_Database_Design-For_Custom_Fields.md

 - Very fast queries
 - Simple SQL
 - Easy indexing
+- Data validation possible
+- Good Performance

 ### Disadvantages
+- Hard to work with so many tables
 - Many unused (`NULL`) columns
 - Requires schema changes whenever a new field is added
 - Not scalable for frequently changing custom fields